-- 19 It is the policy of the District to - a. recognize that control and determination of appropriate land use is the responsibility of LGUs; - b. hold LGUs to the requirement of Minnesota Statutes section 103G.235, subdivision 1, that each adopt the official controls necessary to bring local water management into conformance with the Plan; - c. present minimum threshold requirements and allow LGUs to adopt more restrictive requirements; - d. recognize that the authorities and procedures that LGUs use in implementing these rules will not be identical and that, therefore, some LGUs may occasionally need language and procedures that vary from the language and procedures outlined herein; and - e. coordinate with and provide a municipal permit to eover-all LGUs with compliant local controls under a general District permit. - 31 1.1.2 Regulation - 32 All LGUs must obtain a general District permitmunicipal permit highlighting how they intend to - implement and enforce these rules through official controls, in accordance with Minnesota Statutes - 34 103B.235, on or before May 1, 2020. - 35 1.1.3 Application
+It is the policy of the District to

+- a. recognize that control and determination of appropriate land use is the responsibility of LGUs; - b. hold LGUs to the requirement of Minnesota Statutes section 103G.235, subdivision 1, that each adopt the official controls necessary to bring local water management into conformance with the Plan; - c. present minimum threshold requirements and allow LGUs to adopt more restrictive requirements; - d. recognize that the authorities and procedures that LGUs use in implementing these rules will not be identical and that, therefore, some LGUs may occasionally need language and procedures that vary from the language and procedures outlined herein; and - e. coordinate with and cover all LGUs with compliant local controls under a general District permit.

+1.1.2 Regulation

+All LGUs must obtain a general District permit highlighting how they intend to implement and enforce these rules through official controls, in accordance with Minnesota Statutes 103B.235, on or before May 1, 2020.

+1.1.3 Application